kocasariumut/deneme123/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
-name: 'Feature'
+name: 'Pull Request'
-about: 'Use this template to open issues for new features'
+about: 'Use this template to open pull requests'
-title: '[FEATURE NAME]'
+title: '[PULL REQUEST]'
-labels: 'Type: Enhancement'
+labels: ''
 assignees: ''
 ---